Which Dynasty Fantasy Platform Is Right for You?

 The only “knock” on Sleeper is the lack of Devy content.
 However, this is a theme with nearly every other site, so they’re not alone.
 It’s something I wish we would see more sites dive into a bit more, but given the landscape and size of the NCAA, I understand the hesitation as it is a very small demographic.

 Sleeper, in my opinion, has the best user experience from both a functionality and interface viewpoint.
-Also, their roots as a notifications-based app have not gone away, as Sleeper gives the best game-day notifications of any app.
+Also, their roots as a notifications-based app have not gone away, as Sleeper gives the best game-day notifications of any app, a key when it comes to user experience.

 MFL (MyFantasyLeague)

 MFL has the most options and customizations on the market by a mile.
 It’s a double-edged sword, as new commissioners can be overwhelmed.
-For managers, this is not a problem, as once you learn to navigate the site, you’ll never see those behind-the-scenes pages.
+For managers, this is not a problem.
+Once you learn to navigate the site, you’ll never see those behind-the-scenes pages.

 MFL also charges league hosting fees and doesn’t offer its own official app at all.
 Instead, they allow others to build apps that integrate the backend data directly.